NasKar2/freenas-iocage-other/README.md

 TRANSMISSION_DATA="transmission"
 TORRENTS_LOCATION="torrents"
 ```
-Create openvpn.conf and pass.txt files.
+Create openvpn.conf and pass.txt files in config directory.
 Example files shown, you have to edit the details
 ```
 client
 dev tun